ga-wdi-lessons/angular_spa_intro/walkthrough.md

 This is a fancy way of saying: "If the data for `vm.filter_on` changes in the back-end, I want that change to show up automatically in this `<input>` element.
 If the data for `vm.filter_on` changes in this `<input>` element, I want that change to be saved automatically in the back-end."
 There's no need to "refresh" -- it all happens under the hood without you having to worry.

+Note: Typically, your data will be coming from the backend but in this example, you are working with static data in the frontend.

 #### filter: vm.filter_on

 Try typing something in the "Filter on..." text field!